vonunwerth/simple-reachability/README.md

 Now you can visualize the workspace by adding a *Marker* with the topic ```/visualize_workspace/visualization_marker``` in RVIZ.

 In the config file you can modify which part of the workspace you can see.
 For example you could cut it to only see the *LEFT_HEMISPHERE* for better visualization.

+### Contribution

+Feel free to improve the code or implement some new features.
+Feature requests or bugs can be reported as *Issue*.